agsb/jelly/README.md

 Nested loops needs a counter to match every \[ to \] and must finish when counter is zero else do for search forward or backward.

-That search gives two extra modes for implement, those goes forward or backward, ignoring all opcode but *\[* and *\]* and counting till zero.
+That search gives two extra modes for implement, those goes code tape forward or backward, ignoring all opcode but *\[* and *\]* and counting till zero.

 the implementation by create two pages of microcode: (# could change)
         for forward, \[ increase the counter, \] decrease the counter, any other opcode just go next forward